Escape from Ukraine: Wichita-born Ukrainian English teacher makes it to Germany

 WICHITA, Kan.
 (KSNW) — When Mickey Cesar last spoke with KSN, he was just days from departing on a dangerous journey across Ukraine to get out of his war-torn country.

-When speaking with KSN on Tuesday afternoon from the safety of Berlin, Germany, he appeared much more relaxed.
+When speaking Tuesday afternoon from the safety of Berlin, Germany, he appeared much more relaxed.
 A feeling that had become foreign after nearly a week of trying to escape Ukraine.

 “I was on the train, five minutes before the train is supposed to leave when there are explosions,” Cesar explained.
 “The longest five minutes of my life was after those explosions, waiting for the train to start.”